Step 3: Create the API Integration for Azure in Snowflake¶

 Use the CREATE API INTEGRATION command to create the API integration object:

-If you haven’t already, log into the classic web interface.
+If you haven’t already, log into the Classic Console.

 Execute the USE ROLE command to use the ACCOUNTADMIN role or a role with the CREATE INTEGRATION privilege.
 For example:

 Enter a CREATE API INTEGRATION statement.
 The statement should look similar to the following:

 create or replace api integration <integration_name> api_provider = azure_api_management azure_tenant_id = '<tenant_id>' azure_ad_application_id = '<azure_application_id>' api_allowed_prefixes = ('<url>') enabled = true;